 How to Git clone a specific branch?

-One of the parameters for the clone function is –branch (or -b).
-By default, clone takes all branches and performs a checkout only on the main branch.
-The above-mentioned parameter allows us to change it and perform a checkout for a particular branch that we specified.
+One of the parameters for the git clone function is –branch (or -b).
+By default, clone takes all branches and performs a checkout only on the main git branch.
+The above-mentioned parameter allows us to change it and perform a checkout for a particular remote branch that we specified.
 However, it won’t change the fact that Git will fetch all branches anyway.
 This is not what we would like to achieve in this case.

 “git clone” learned “–single-branch” option to limit cloning to a single branch (surprise!);

 tags that do not point into the history of the branch are not fetched.”

 So let’s check the operation in practice.
 We will copy the operation from the previous example, but this time we will add another parameter.
 Let’s see its effect